Introduction to the female pelvic cavity

 The female pelvic cavity is supplied by various branches of the internal iliac artery, the superior [ano]rectal artery and the median sacral artery, with the ovary receiving the ovarian artery from the abdominal aorta.
 Various visceral plexuses carry both sympathetic and parasympathetic fibers that provide innervation to the organs as well as visceral afferent fibers which mostly carry pain sensation to the central nervous system.

-This video will help you learn about the anatomy and contents of the female pelvic cavity in detail.
+The following videos will help you learn about the anatomy and contents of the female pelvic cavity in more detail.

 Take a quiz